luapower/luapower-all/tr0.md

 ## Status

-This module is a Lua prototype for [tr] which made in Terra.
+This module is a Lua prototype for [terra.tr].
 Its [missing features and bugs](https://github.com/luapower/tr0/issues) will not be fixed here.